 Content will focus on using distributions to make predictions and completing hypothesis tests to test the validity of assertions made about data in a variety of practical contexts.

-Students will sit three papers at the end of their second year, each lasting for one hour 30 minutes.
+Students will sit three papers at the end of their second year, each lasting for two hours.

 As part of our commitment to ensuring students enjoy the challenges that studying mathematics brings, we arrange a number of activities throughout the year to enrich their experience.